Konstantin Bogdanov: Professional activities

-Since 1992, Bogdanov is a Leading Researcher at the Institute of Russian Literature (the Pushkin House) at the Russian Academy of Sciences in Saint Petersburg, Russia.
-Since 2001, he is a visiting professor (Privatdozent) at the Department of Slavic Studies at the University of Konstanz.
+From 1992, Bogdanov was a Leading Researcher at the Institute of Russian Literature (the Pushkin House) at the Russian Academy of Sciences in Saint Petersburg, Russia.
+From 2001, he was a visiting professor (Privatdozent) at the Department of Slavic Studies at the University of Konstanz.
 From 2001 to 2003, he had a research project "History of Translation and Adaptation of European Rhetoric in 17th–18th-Century Russia" (Rhetorische Begriffsbildung als Adaptations- und Übersetzungsprozess im ostslavischen Raum des 17. und 18.
 Jahrhunderts), which was supported by Thyssen Stiftung.
 After that, he had a two-year research project on Soviet sciences in the 1920s and 1930s, funded by the German Research Foundation (DFG) (Zur Entstehung der sowjetischen Wissenschaften in den 1920er und -30er Jahren.
 Deutsche Forschungsgemeinschaft.
 In 2007, he started a new research project supported by DFG about the history of mathematics and humanities in the Soviet Union (Ziffer und Buchstabe.
 Diskursive, ideologische und mediale Transformationen in den sowjetischen Humanwissenschaften der 1950er und 60er Jahre).

-Dr. Bogdanov is an active organizer of professional conferences, most notably being active in the annual conference on “Mythology and Day-to-day Life” by the Russian Academy of Sciences in Saint Petersburg.
+Bogdanov was an active organizer of professional conferences, most notably being active in the annual conference on “Mythology and Day-to-day Life” by the Russian Academy of Sciences in Saint Petersburg.

+Death

+Bogdanov died on 21 February 2026, at the age of 62.